kyma-project/kyma/docs/kyma/docs/03-03-testing.md

 - ClusterTestSuite, which defines a suite of tests to execute and how to execute them.

 ## Add a new test
-To add a new test, create a yaml file with `TestDefinition` in your chart.
+To add a new test, create a yaml file with TestDefinition CR in your chart.
 By convention, place it under tests directory.
-See the exemplary test directory prepared for Dex:
+See the exemplary chart structure for Dex:

 ```
 # Chart tree